matrix-org/matrix-appservice-bridge/README.md

 will be copied on upgrade.
 Upgrade events will also be consumed by the bridge, and will not be emitted by `onEvent`.
 For more information, see the docs.

+## `ServiceRoom`
+Allows bridges to report status notices to a room for bridge admins to handle or admin interfaces to render.

 ## Data Models
  * `MatrixRoom` - A representation of a matrix room.